wpengine/phpcompat/readme.txt

 = 2.
 Are there WP-CLI commands available? =

-    Yes, this plugin does extend WP-CLI and provide commands.
-See the [Other Notes](https://wordpress.org/plugins/php-compatibility-checker/other_notes/) tab for details.
+    As of the 1.6.0 release this plugin no longer includes the `phpcompat` WP-CLI command.
+If you still require use of that command, then please run version 1.5.2 or older of this plugin as those versions extend WP-CLI and provide commands.

 = 3.
 A plugin I created is listed as not compatible, what should I do? =